mavlink/mavlink-devguide/en/getting_started/generate_source.md

 > **Note** The tools must already have been set up as described in [Install MAVLink](../getting_started/installation.md) (in particular *Tkinter* must be installed to use the GUI tool).

 <span></span>
-> **Note** Dialect XML files that have dependencies on other XML files must be located in the same directory.
-Since most MAVLink dialects depend on the [common.xml](../messages/common.md) message set, you should place your dialect with the others in [/message_definitions/v1.0/](https://github.com/mavlink/mavlink/tree/master/message_definitions/v1.0).
+> **Note** [message_definitions/v1.0/](https://github.com/mavlink/mavlink/tree/master/message_definitions/v1.0) contains XML definitions for a number of different dialects.
+Dialect files that have dependencies on other XML files must be located in the same directory.
+Since most MAVLink dialects depend on the [common.xml](../messages/common.md) message set, you should place your dialect with the others in that folder.

 ## MAVLink Generator Tool (GUI)